froohoo/RoboND-Rover-Project/README.md

  5. Picking up samples as well as locating them.
  6. Returning to the starting point once all the samples are collected.

-For this submission, the minimum criteria were met, along with aspirational goals 4 & 5.
-An attempt was not made to return the rover back to its start position
+For this submission, the minimum criteria were met, and an attepmt was made to complete aspirational goals 4 & 5.
+An attempt was not made to return the rover back to its start position (#6).

   **Training / Calibration**

-The primary
+As mentioned above, the first goal for this project is to process the impages for the front facing camera to extract mapping and navigational data.
+To do this, the following processing steps are applied to each image from the rover camera:

+ ***Perform a perspective transform***